shirosaidev/diskover-storage-agent/README.md

 # diskover-storage-agent

 A simple http server for running on storage nodes to return dir lists.
 Can be run on multiple storage nodes for load balancing requests.

+### Requirements
-Requires python 2.6+ (no other dependencies).
+- Python 2.6+ (no other dependencies)

 ### Usage